-Interested in having Dr. King-Taylor speak at your event?
+Interested in having Dr. King speak at your event?
 Click here to request her for your upcoming event and a member of her team will respond within 24-48hrs.

 Am I my sister’s keeper?

 Women helping other women, especially women of color is critical to a woman’s success.
 Black women represent 3% of college and university faculty, and 5% of college presidents.
 However, we are the most educated and are the fastest growing group of entrepreneurs and it’s because we work together.
 Sisterhood is the key to success, this talk discusses the power of sisterhood and empowers women to bring other women with them.

 Microaggressions are often ignored, dismissed, invalidated or denied because they are perceived as minor or that the receiver is being “too sensitive”.
 However, research shows that microaggressions are cumulative and capable of harmful consequences, both mentally and physically.
 Moreover, the perceptions and stereotypes that are carried with microaggressions can manifest into overt acts of oppression, such as authority figures killing people of color.